alex/what-happens-when/README.rst

 DNS lookup
 ----------
+Like a phonebook, DNS maintains and maps the name of the website, i.e. URL, and particular IP address it links to.
+Every URL on the internet has a unique IP address which is of the computer which hosts the server(think about files that contain documents, graphics, dynamic contents) of the website requested.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).